alxWwang/term-inator/README.md

 ```sh
 pip install .
 ```
-After installation, you can type `terminator` in any terminal to launch the app.
+After installation, you can type `terminator` in any terminal to launch the app. **The installer works and sets up all necessary files automatically!**

+---

+## Configuration Files

+Terminator uses the following configuration files, located in `~/.terminator/user/config/`:
+- **Bindings:** `~/.terminator/user/config/bindings.conf` - Key bindings for the application.
+- **CSS:** `~/.terminator/user/config/style.conf` - Styling for the Textual UI.

+These files are automatically copied from the package defaults on first run if they don't exist.
+You can edit them to customize the app's behavior and appearance.

 ---